Morristown–Beard School: Facilities

-Supported by a $16.2 million capital campaign, Morristown–Beard School constructed the Middle School building and Founders Hall, a performing arts facility.
+Supported by a $16.2 million capital campaign, Morristown Beard School constructed the Middle School building and Founders Hall, a performing arts facility.
 The Middle School building opened during fall 2008, and Founders Hall, which houses a 630-seat surround-sound theatre, opened during winter 2009.
-In 2011, Morristown–Beard School transformed Wilkie Hall, which had previously contained the performing arts center, into a technology center with multiple computer labs.
+In 2011, Morristown Beard School transformed Wilkie Hall, which had previously contained the performing arts center, into a technology center with multiple computer labs.

 Renovated in 2004, Grant Hall now houses the Center for Academic Writing, the English Department, and the World Languages Department.
-That year, Morristown-Beard also opened the renovated Beard Hall with space for Anderson Library and offices for the History Department, College Counseling, Admissions, and the Headmaster.
+That year, Morristown Beard also opened the renovated Beard Hall with space for Anderson Library and offices for the History Department, College Counseling, Admissions, and the Headmaster.
 In 2007, the school renovated South Wing, which now houses the MBS Center for Teaching and Learning (formerly the Center for Learning) and visual arts classrooms.
-Morristown–Beard School's students have access to a film production studio with a green screen, a studio for multi-track digital audio recording, and a post-production studio.
+Morristown Beard School's students have access to a film production studio with a green screen, a studio for multi-track digital audio recording, and a post-production studio.

+From 2016 to 2017 a large renovation and construction project took place in the north-western corner of Morristown Beard's campus which saw the demolition of the old Math Building and the Science Annex to make away for the new "Math and Science building".
+The original math building was a Depression era residential building, while the Science annex where two double-wide trailers that where constructed as "temporary" classrooms and where in-use for 15 years.
+The new Math and Science building was connected via an annex to the dining hall, while the old science classrooms under the dining hall where renovated into a collaborative technological space.
+The renovations cost over $30 million that was the result of a 10 to 12 year fundraiser.
+The building was designed by NK Architects and completed in time to be opened for the 2017 school-year.

+In 2021 the school dedicated its main quad to the Class of 2020 due to their graduation and senior year being impacted by the COVID-19 pandemic.

 School-wide iPad program

 2010–2011 iPad pilot

-In the fall of 2010, Morristown–Beard School became one of the first schools in the U.S. to integrate the iPad tablet made by Apple Inc. into its curriculum.
+In the fall of 2010, Morristown Beard School became one of the first schools in the U.S. to integrate the iPad tablet made by Apple Inc. into its curriculum.
 For their pilot program, six teachers and 60 students used iPads inside and outside the classroom.
-During the pilot program, executives from Apple, Inc. visited Morristown–Beard School to observe how their iPads enhanced instructional practices and stimulated students' learning.
+During the pilot program, executives from Apple, Inc. visited Morristown Beard School to observe how their iPads enhanced instructional practices and stimulated students' learning.